mobidic/Captain-ACHAB/README.md

 #### 5. MobiDetails API KEY

 In order to activate MobiDetails variant links, you need to have a "MD.apikey" file containing only your personnal MobiDetails API KEY.
-By default it must be in the same folder as wwwachab.pl.
+By default it must be in the same folder as wwwachab.pl, or specify the path/name

 #### 6. Library used